Building Integrated Learning Systems

 In order to realign systems of education toward student-centered learning, a new generation of tools is needed to pave the way, accelerate progress and ensure that all students leave school ready for college and career.
 Toward this end, multiple partners coordinated by the Highlander Institute, are assessing needs, designing approaches, and piloting integrated learning systems — groups of coordinated education technology tools that support the four tenets of student-centered learning.

 This 18-month project began in January 2017.
-The Michigan Virtual Learning Research Institute is conducting an ongoing documentation of the work.
+The Michigan Virtual Learning Research Institute and their partner Education Development Center, Inc. are conducting an ongoing documentation of the work.
 We invite you to follow the project as it unfolds through regular blog posts, podcasts, and webinars that will be collected here.

 The implementation of student-centered learning involves complex, data-intensive tasks like differentiating instruction for every student, ensuring that each student is mastering competencies at their own pace, and facilitating students’ progress through a range of pathways.
 In order to ensure that every student benefits from student-centered learning, it must be implemented at scale across education systems – meaning implementation must not require heroic levels of effort from the educators charged with employing it.
 The right set of tools can therefore be a driver of equity, solving basic problems so that educators can focus on ensuring that all students leave school ready for college and career.